fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## What Should You Know Before Applying For An Entry-level Job?

+I would say the main things are as follows.

+- Make sure your CV is eye catching
+- Practice the technologies used in the company
+- Be prepared to onboard yourself

+Most of the time junior developers are viewed as an investment.
+This in practice means that you get picked mostly based on 2 things.
+How much potential you show and how well you interact with the people working at the company.

+Your best bet is to make sure your CV is filled with things that prove that you care about programming.
+Take extra courses, become an an amateur influencer, contribute to open source project and the list can go on and on.
+The aim is to make your CV stand out.
+This is how you get a callback and without a callback you won't get further.

+Next comes passing the interview.
+This will be down to how well you know your tech and how good you are at social interactions.
+You goal is to be able to answer questions related to tech, ideally tech used in the company.
+Remember, you don't have to know everything, you just have to show that you have put real effort in to developing your skills.

+During the interview your social goal should be to leave the interviewer with a good gut feeling.
+Although it is an interview and people try to be objective in their assessments of candidates, most of time who gets hired is one part experience and one part how the interviewer felt after.

+Lastly, once you start working, your main goal is to get productive in the most autonomous way you can.
+Each company is different in how much support they can give to their developers.
+This means that your best strategy is to actively seek out people who can show you what you need to know in order to become self reliant.
+The quickest way to becoming a mid level developer is to know enough to deliver software without needing to ask for help several times a day.
+We all need help at times but you will be better off long term if you use you apply real effort in to learning how to find answers to your questions without depending on that your coworkers do the work for you.

 ## Why Is Having A Career Gap On A Cv Viewed Negatively?

 ## Is Knowing How To Get The Right Support A Key Skill For Senior Developers?